-Fury grows after protest deaths in Indian Muslim neighborhood
+Fury grows after deaths in Indian Muslim neighborhood

 The families of the other four men who died that day said the men were either out for work or prayers when they were hit by gunfire.
 None of them have received post-mortem reports.

 According to their families, Mohammed Mohsin was buying fodder for cattle.
-Asif, a tire mechanic, had stepped out to fix tires at someone’s home.
+Asif, a tyre mechanic, had stepped out to fix tyres at someone’s home.
 Another man called Asif, a rickshaw-driver, was returning home after prayers.
 Aleem Ansari had gone to the restaurant where he worked making rotis, the Indian bread.

 Many people in the impoverished area use just one name.